Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties

 \section{Prepared triples}

-This section is devoted to the reduction of the proof of the conjecture, in its Alternative Form, to the treatment of special vector fields, which we call \emph{prepared}, whose collinearity locus enjoys nice geometrical properties.
+This section is devoted to the reduction of the proof of the conjecture, in its Alternative Form, to the treatment of special vector fields, which we call \emph{prepared}. {For these vector fields the} collinearity locus enjoys nice geometrical properties.
 For such prepared vector fields $X,Y$, we establish a simple formula to compute the index $\Ind(X,U)$.
 In the final paragraph we give the ideas of proofs of our main results.